mhmmedinan/CasgemBootcamp/README.md

 <li>Business rules were written to comply with the clean code and Domain Driven Design principle</li>
 <li>Result infrastructure was used for the success or failure of the data.</li>
 <li>Relevant repositories from DataAccess layer are used in manager classes with dependency injection method</li>

+# Core Layer
+It is the layer created for the use of project-independent open source codes within the project.
+<li>It includes techniques such as exceptions, mapping, result</li>